 14. Dracaena marginata

-Also known as dragon tree, this dracaena species makes a good house plant because of the elegant form, decorative leaves, and low maintenance requirement.
+Also known as dragon tree, this dracaena species makes a good house plant because of the elegant form and decorative leaves.
+It’s one of the best low maintenance houseplants every beginner should own.
 Its leaves are thinner and more upright and compact but the growth requirements are the same as with fortune plant (4).

 Like most dracaenas, dragon trees are easy to propagate and grow.
 The plant is usually single-stemmed and to promote branching, the topmost part is cut.
 In a week or two, new shoots will grow from the active nodes of the plant.